Jewell Loyd: Seattle Storm (2015–2024)

 On July 20, 2018, Loyd scored a season-high 31 points in a 78–65 victory against the Connecticut Sun.
 In the 2018 season, Loyd was voted into the 2018 WNBA All-Star Game, making it her first career all-star appearance.
 Loyd finished off the season, averaging 15.5 ppg as the Storm finished 26–8 with the number 1 seed in the league, receiving a double-bye to the semi-finals and home court advantage.
 In the semi-finals, the Storm defeated the Phoenix Mercury in five games, advancing to the WNBA Finals for the first time since 2010.
 In the Finals, the Storm defeated the Washington Mystics in a three-game sweep, winning their first championship in 8 years.

 On June 21, 2019, Loyd scored a season-high 23 points while tying a career-high 5 three-pointers in an 82–64 victory over the Los Angeles Sparks.
 Loyd would also make her second all-star appearance in the 2019 season.
 By the end of the season, the Storm were the number 6 seed with an 18–16 record.
-The Storm were unable to defend their title in the playoffs as they were eliminated in the second round elimination game by the Sparks.
+The Storm were unable to defend their title in the playoffs as they were eliminated in the second round of the playoffs by the Sparks.

 In 2020, the season was delayed and shortened to 22 games in a bubble at IMG Academy due to the COVID-19 pandemic.
-On August 20, 2020, Loyd scored a new career-high 35 points in a 90–84 loss to the Indiana Fever, despite the pandemic the Storm had a fully loaded roster and finished 18–4 with the number two seed, receiving a double bye to the semi-finals.
+On August 20, 2020, Loyd scored a new career-high 35 points in a 90–84 loss to the Indiana Fever.
+Despite the pandemic, the Storm had a fully loaded roster and finished 18–4 with the number two seed, receiving a double bye to the semi-finals.
 In the semi-finals, the Storm would sweep the Minnesota Lynx in three games, advancing back to the Finals for the second time in three years.
 In the Finals, the Storm would win the championship after sweeping the Las Vegas Aces, earning Loyd her second championship.